naomitague/tbm-RHESSys-Obs/Processes/process_transpiration.md

 ## Alternative Model References

 - Jones, H.G.
 (1992).
 Plants and Microclimate: A Quantitative Approach to Environmental Plant Physiology.
 Cambridge University Press.
+- Mencuccini, M., Manzoni, S. and Christoffersen, B., 2019.
+Modelling water fluxes in plants: from tissues to biosphere. _New Phytologist_, _222_(3), pp.1207-1222.

 # Limitations of process implementation used in target ESM
 - Assumes steady-state conditions and daily average climate drivers.